simoncblyth/env/chroma/chroma_propagate.rst

     151
     152     if (p.history & (NO_HIT | BULK_ABSORB | SURFACE_DETECT | SURFACE_ABSORB | NAN_ABORT))
     153     return;
-    154
+    ///              DEAD ALREADY, AS INDICATED BY THE HISTORY FLAGS 154
     155     State s;
     156